Tips & Advice

 • The problem is a minor part: door seal, latch, drain pump filter, or similar

-• The appliance has sentimental or functional features not easily replicated by newer models
+• The appliance has features or capacity not easily replicated by newer models

 When It's Almost Always Better to Replace